Nvidia acquires Arm from SoftBank for $40 billion

 Under the terms of the transaction — which has been approved by the boards of directors of Nvidia, SoftBank, and Arm — Nvidia will pay SoftBank a total of $21.5 billion in Nvidia common stock and $12 billion in cash, which includes $2 billion payable at signing.
 The number of Nvidia shares to be issued at closing is 44.3 million, determined using the average closing price of Nvidia common stock for the last 30 trading days.
 Additionally, SoftBank may receive up to $5 billion in cash or common stock under an earn-out construct, subject to satisfaction of specific financial performance targets by Arm.

 Nvidia will also issue $1.5 billion in equity to Arm employees.
 Nvidia intends to finance the cash portion of the transaction with balance sheet cash.
 The transaction does not include Arm’s IoT Services Group.
+Huang said the IoT business is a data-oriented investment business and wasn’t focused on the core computing part of the Arm business, and it had about $100 million in revenues.
+Segars said it will progress with plans to spin that part of the business off.

+Under SoftBank, Arm hired thousands of engineers, and Segars said that would continue.
+Segars said that China is an important part of Arm’s business and he expects it will remain that way.
+Huang said he expects Chinese regulators will review the deal, just as they reviewed Nvidia’s acquisition of Mellanox.

+“For something this complex, it does take several months,” Huang said, when asked why the deal took months to complete.